lurh1602/README/README.md

 When describing the bean problem and the goals of this assignment to the LLM, it suggested I use the random forest method.
 I asked follow questions such as: How does the random forest method work; Why is the random forest method appropriate for this problem; and How can I make a confusion matrix with this imfortmation?
 Below is a summary (written by Chat GTP) of what it told me:

-*The suggested method was Random Forest, which is an ensemble learning method based on decision trees.
+*The suggested method was Random Forest, which is an ensemble learning method based on decision trees.*

-A Random Forest works by:
+*A Random Forest works by:*
-- Creating many decision trees using random subsets of the data
-- Each tree makes a prediction
+*- Creating many decision trees using random subsets of the data* *- Each tree makes a prediction*
-- The final prediction is determined by a majority vote “Random forests reduce overfitting by averaging multiple decision trees and improve predictive accuracy.”
+*- The final prediction is determined by a majority vote “Random forests reduce overfitting by averaging multiple decision trees and improve predictive accuracy.”*

-Why Random Forest is appropriate:
+*Why Random Forest is appropriate:*
-- The problem is classification, which Random Forest handles well
-- It works with multiple features without needing heavy preprocessing
-- It handles correlated inputs better than a single decision tree
-- It provides feature importance, which helps interpret the model
+*- The problem is classification, which Random Forest handles well* *- It works with multiple features without needing heavy preprocessing* *- It handles correlated inputs better than a single decision tree* *- It provides feature importance, which helps interpret the model*

-Validation Strategy
+*Validation Strategy*
-The standard approach is:
+*The standard approach is:*
-- Split the dataset into training (70%) and validation/testing (30%)
+*- Split the dataset into training (70%) and validation/testing (30%)*
-- Train the model on training data
+*- Train the model on training data*
-- Evaluate using a confusion matrix on test data*
+*- Evaluate using a confusion matrix on test data*

 # Deliverable 3: Confusion Matrix